 |Annual Fee||$95 (waived the first year)||None|

 Would you pay the annual fee on the Spark Miles in order to earn more rewards?
 Or should you go with the Spark Miles Select at no annual fee but lesser rewards, along with a nice 0% intro APR?
-Remember, you’ll need to redeem your rewards for travel expenses in order to get the best value of 1 cent per mile.
+Remember, you can redeem your rewards for travel expenses to get 1 cent per mile, or use mile transfers to potentially get a better value.

 Neither card is necessarily better than the other — they’re just designed for different levels of spending.
 We calculated above that you’ll need to spend more than $19,000 per year with the Spark Miles card before it becomes more rewarding overall than the Spark Miles Select.